azim2429/Flutter-Chat-Application/README.md

 ### WORKING

-Once the users logs inside the app and enters into the prefferred room , a room is created in firebase firestore.
+Once the user logs inside the app and enters into the preferred room , a room is created in the firebase firestore.

-Now the if the user sends a message it is by defualt encrypted in client side , so that no one can see the messages.Suppose the reciever wants to decrypt ,**reciver would simply click the corresponding profile photot of the message.**
+Now the if the user sends a message it is by default encrypted in client side , so that no one can see the messages.Suppose the receiver wants to decrypt ,**receiver would simply click the corresponding profile photo of the message.**
 And again click it to encrypt.

-Users can leave the room or logout from the app using logut button at the top.
+Users can leave the room or logout from the app using logout button at the top.

 ## Setup